robinhundt/bali-score/README.md

 # bali-score

 This tool is inspired by the original implementation of the `bali-score` tool which accompanies the [BAliBASE 3](http://www.lbgi.fr/balibase/BalibaseDownload/BAliBASE_R1-5.tar.gz) database.
+Currently this tool only works for Balibase 3 reference alignments in `.xml` format which have core blocks declared.
+It is not possible to declare a threshold instead of core blocks.

 ## Installing the tool